 Modern Canna understands the importance of identifying microbial matter and pathogens on medical marijuana products.
 Using the latest laboratory techniques, we make sure all cannabis samples are carefully inspected for foreign matter, including fungi, insects and insect parts, bacterial contaminants, and other dangerous filth matter.

 Although the cannabis plant has natural antibacterial properties that ward off certain microbial toxins, the growth, harvest, and processing stages present multiple opportunities for contamination.
-Fungal spores and bacterial pathogens can cause severe illness and infection when ingested or inhaled, which underscores the need for consistent microbial testing within the cannabis industry.
+Fungal spores and bacterial pathogens can cause severe illness and infection when ingested or inhaled, which underscores the need for consistent microbial testing and overall cannabis testing within the cannabis industry.

 What is Microbial Testing?